 What is it?

-The Flower and Garden Festival is an event held at Epcot every spring that focuses on special exhibits related to gardening (hence the name).
-There are other activities including unique food offerings and music as well.
-All details are below.
+The Epcot International Flower and Garden Festival is a festival that is held at Epcot every spring that focuses on special exhibits, food, and entertainment related to gardening (hence the name).

 How much does it cost?